Dynatrace/fastlane-plugin-dynatrace/README.md

 | server                       | The API endpoint for the Dynatrace environment (e.g. `https://environmentID.live.dynatrace.com` or `https://dynatrace-managed.com/e/environmentID`).                  |                |
 | debugMode                    | Enable debug logging.                                                                                                                                                 | false          |

-## AppStore Connect Two-Factor-Authentication
+## App Store Connect Two-Factor-Authentication
-When the plugin is used to download symbols from *AppStore Connect* automatically (`downloadDsyms: true`)  valid login credentials to an account with permissions to access the dSYM files are required.
+When the plugin is used to download symbols from *App Store Connect* automatically (`downloadDsyms: true`),  valid App Store Connect credentials with access to the dSYM files are required.
 The preferred method of doing so is by setting the `FASTLANE_USER` and `FASTLANE_PASSWORD` environment variables to their respective values.

-[Apple announced](https://github.com/fastlane/fastlane/discussions/17655) that 2-Factor-Authentication for the *AppStore Connect* API will be enforced starting February 2021.
-This limits the ability to automate the symbol processing, because it will most likely involve manual interaction, which is not suitable for CI automation.
+Apple started enforcing 2-Factor-Authentication for the *App Store Connect* API in February 2021.
+This [limits the ability to automate the symbol processing](https://github.com/fastlane/fastlane/discussions/17655), because it will most likely involve manual interaction, which is not suitable for CI automation.
 The only workaround at this point in time is to pre-generate a session and cache it in CI.

 ### Fastlane Session
 The full documentation for this can be found on the [fastlane docs](https://docs.fastlane.tools/best-practices/continuous-integration/#two-step-or-two-factor-auth